 See all of Amazon's Best Selling Air Purifiers

 Are Ionic Air Purifiers Safe?
+The Long Answer

 By design, most ionizers produce negatively charged ions and emit them into the air as a way to clean and sterilize it.
 However, some ionic air purifiers work in a different way by drawing air into the system with a fan and collecting pollutants on a set of metal plates or collection rods.

 This process is a radically different method of air purification than a HEPA air purifier which uses a fan to draw air inside the unit and a dense filter to collect the airborne pollutants before pushing fresh air back into a room.
 With a cloud of negative ions being pumped into the air, questioning are ionic air purifiers bad for your health is a justified response.

 Another common concern is if ions are really safe to inhale or not.

 The good news is that you have nothing to worry about when it comes to breathing in negative ions.
 In fact, negative ions already occur naturally in our environment.
 In nature, ionization happens when air is exposed to energy sources like sunshine, lightning, and waterfalls.

 Negative ions have a long history of being known for increasing energy and improving moods, in addition to cleaning the air you breathe.